-To backfill limited state and federal gas tax revenues, our region has continued to rely on local revenues to meet transportation needs.
-In fact, 71 percent of the region's existing transportation revenue sources are local.
-Eight sales tax measures have been adopted throughout the region since the 1980s, so the burden of raising tax dollars has shifted significantly to local agencies.
-In reality, we need a stronger state and federal commitment to raising tax dollars for the Southern California transportation system-given its prominence and importance to the state and national economy, particularly when it comes to the movement of goods.
-Our region's transportation system should be able to rely on more consistent tax revenues raised at all levels of government.
+To backfill limited state and federal gas tax funding, the region had continued to rely on local revenues to meet transportation needs.
+Prior to the passage of SB 1,71 percent of the region's existing transportation revenue sources were local.
+Eight sales tax measures have been adopted throughout the region since the 1980s, so the burden of raising tax dollars had shifted significantly to local agencies.
+The region needed a stronger state and federal commitment to raising tax dollars for the Southern California transportation system-its prominence and importance to the state and national economy, particularly when it comes to the movement of goods.
+The region's transportation system should be able to rely on more consistent tax revenues raised at all levels of government.
+SB 1 enables the state meet this commitment.

 The federal government enacted the FAST Act in 2015, providing the first quasi long-term federal transportation authorization in a decade.
 Unfortunately, the Act did not increase funding significantly over current levels.
-The state continues to struggle with stabilizing its transportation revenue, which led to a \$754 million reduction in the STIP by the California Transportation Commission in early 2016, attributed to the dramatic decline in anticipated fuel excise tax revenue.
-Such a significant reduction has already impacted the region's ability to deliver projects over the next several years.
+Prior to SB 1, the state continued to struggle with stabilizing its transportation revenue, which led to a \$754 million reduction in the STIP by the California Transportation Commission in early 2016, attributed to the dramatic decline in anticipated fuel excise tax revenue.
+Such a reduction significantly impacted the region's ability to deliver projects over the next several years.

 To illustrate the impact at a specific project level, the funding package for the I-10 Express Lane project in San Bernardino County relies on a combination of local, state, and federal funds, including a federal Transportation Infrastructure Finance and Innovation Act (TIFIA) loan.
 The unfunded project costs at present includes the TIFIA loan, which the San Bernardino County Transportation Authority (SBCTA) expects to receive, but has not been fully committed.
-The remaining funding gap is approximately \$90 million, a portion of which came about from the STIP reduction.
-Filling the other portion would require a long term loan of Measure I (local sales tax measure dedicated for transportation) that is committed to other parts of the freeway program.
+Prior to SB 1, the remaining funding gap was approximately \$90 million, a portion of which came about from the STIP reduction.
+Filling the other portion would have required a long term loan of Measure I (local sales tax measure dedicated for transportation funding) that is committed to other parts of the freeway program.
 The I-10 funding strategy has changed several times in recent years to adjust for the uncertainties at the state and federal level.
-More reliable funding at the state level would stabilize the funding picture for this and other important projects.
+Reliable funding at the state level from SB 1 will stabilize the funding picture for this and other important projects.